Abibubble/ms4-lead-shot-hazard/README.md

 * All audio is owned by the band Lead Shot Hazard.
 * As I am a member of Lead Shot Hazard, I own joint rights to use all audio that the band has created.
+* The audio that is available on the site has been trimmed down to approximately 30 seconds, to allow the user to hear a sample of the band's music, without being able to listen to the entire songs for free.

 ### Video